AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pinterest-upgrade.md

 Yes, please see below:

-**By November 9**: The new destination is ready, and you should see two Pinterest cards side by side in the catalog, and all your existing dataflows to the current Pinterest card are copied to the new destination.
+**By November 16**: The new destination is ready, and you should see two Pinterest cards side by side in the catalog, and all your existing dataflows to the current Pinterest card are copied to the new destination.

 ![Old and new Pinterest destination side-by-side](/help/destinations/assets/catalog/advertising/pinterest-migration/pinterest-two-cards-side-by-side.png)

-**By November 23**: <span class="preview">Customer action</span>.
+**By December 15th**: <span class="preview">Customer action</span>.
 You need to reauthenticate to Pinterest so that the new card is connected to Pinterest (instructions further above).
 Once you have done this, reach out to us.

 The dataflows to Pinterest in the old card need to be disabled and the ones in the new card need to be enabled.
 You can do that manually in the UI, or you can reach out to Adobe and we will do that for you.